aliang/google_contacts_api/README.markdown

 ## Copyright

-Copyright (c) 2011-13 Alvin Liang.
+Copyright (c) 2011-14 Alvin Liang (aliang).
 See LICENSE.txt for further details.

 Some code based on a few bugfixes in lfittl and fraudpointer forks.

+Support for Google Contacts API version 3 fields by draffensperger.